ErinFlyingSkyRocket/DjOpenKB/README.md

 ### `openkb-data/`

-Contains the OpenKB workspace used by the chatbot.
+Contains the public OpenKB workspace used by the chatbot for public article indexing.

-This folder stores the OpenKB data/index workspace and article files used by the AI integration.
+This folder stores the public OpenKB data/index workspace and published public article files used by the AI integration.
+Internal article data is not stored here.

 Before using the chatbot, initialize OpenKB inside this folder: